ai-1st/pdf-to-image-aws-lambda/README.md

 # PDF to Image AWS Lambda

-A serverless AWS Lambda function that converts PDF files to PNG images.
-The function accepts PDF uploads, converts each page to a PNG image, and stores them in S3.
-It includes a web interface for easy testing and features automatic image deduplication using SHA256 checksums.
+A serverless AWS Lambda function that converts PDF files to images.
+The function accepts PDF uploads, converts each page to an image (JPEG by default), and stores them in S3.
+It includes a web interface for easy testing and features path-based routing, caching of results, and source IP tagging.

 ## Features

-- Convert PDF files to individual PNG images
+- Convert PDF files to individual images (JPEG by default)
-- Automatic image deduplication using SHA256 checksums
-- Store images in S3 with content-based paths (`s3://<bucket-name>/pages/<sha256>.png`)
+- Path-based API routing for better organization
+- Caching of conversion results for improved performance
+- Source IP tagging of uploaded images for tracking and analytics
 - Web-based testing interface
 - CORS-enabled for browser access
 - Secure pre-signed URLs for direct S3 uploads
+- Proper error handling and logging

 ## Architecture